codewithayush-04/Bouncing-ball-game/README.md

 👤 Author
 Ayush Gupta
-Aspiring Frontend / MERN Stack Developer
+Frontend Developer | BCA Student
+Passionate about Web Development & Game Logic
 As for the my perspective the emergent AI is the future as a coder i use it personally , the emergent AI get the instructions and it also use it own server to deploy it.